John White (art historian): Biography

 White was also a poet; his published work includes a book of English poems translated into Japanese and published in Japan called The Breath in the Flute.
-His 24 collections of poetry are published online at doneforhtedoing.com.
-In addition, he wrote a collection of permutation poems that can be found at fifteenwords.com.
+His 24 collections of poetry have since been published online, alongside a collection of his permutation poetry.

 Although not a Buddhist, he had had a long association with a Buddhist temple, Shogyoji, a Shin Buddhist (Pure Land) Temple in southern Japan, as well as a branch of the temple, Three Wheels, in London.
-His 28 lectures given at Shogyoji, given over the course of 30 years, will soon be published online in English and Japanese at talksatshogyoji.com.
+Over the course of 30 years, he gave 28 lectures at Shogyoji.

 In the 1990s he also served on the Armed Forces Pay Review body which advises the UK government on armed forces salaries.

 In his later years, White was a glider pilot, having taken up gliding 50 years after he last piloted a Spitfire.
 He flew at The London Gliding Club, Dunstable and held the diamond certificate for glider pilots, having completed 500 km and 25.000 in altitude (achieved after his 80th birthday).
 He lived in London.

 White had been collaborating with Prof. Taira Sato on new translations of the Haiku of three Japanese haiku masters who lived 500 years ago.
-The first book, 5 7 5 The Haiku of Basho, was published this year containing new translations of three hundred haiku.
-This mammoth work was started after his 93rd birthday.
+The first book, 5-7-5 The Haiku of Basho, was published in 2019, containing new translations of three hundred haiku, a work which was started after his 93rd birthday.

 White died on 6 November 2021, at the age of 97.